Sam-Ciber-Dev/sam-ciber-dev.github.io/README.md

 ## Overview

-Static portfolio website hosted on GitHub Pages.
-Focused on cybersecurity projects, skills, certificates, and a contact form.
+A static portfolio website hosted on GitHub Pages, focused on cybersecurity projects, technical skills, certificates, and a contact form.

 ## Features